browne878/Sudoku-CLI/README.md

 ### Unfixed Bugs

-There are no know bugs at this time.
+There are no known bugs at this time.

 ### Fixed Bugs
 - After making changes to the board array to center it within the console, I was no longer able to select the required box.
 It would always say my answer was incorrect.
 This is due to the column array within the board class.
 The index's were no longer correct after changing the board array.
 After correcting this, the bug was resolved.

 - When I decided to center the board, at first, I only changed the empty board within the Board class.
-This resulted in the board not being centered within the console due it being changed when the board was loaded.
+This resulted in, the board not being centered within the console due it being changed when the board was loaded.
 To resolve this, I applied the same changes to each board within the JSON file.
 This resolved the issue.

 ## **Deployment**